 If the difference between the replicate samples processed randomly during analysis or reanalysis is greater than 10 percent, the replicate and/or the original sample must be reanalyzed.
-If the replicate still differs by more than 10 percent, the difference is noted on the reanalysis sheets and the original data must be checked to confirm that all systems were in control and that no transcription or typographical errors occurred during analysis.
-If no obvious error during analysis is found, the samples analyzed adjacent to the replicate may need to be remeasured to ensure that there was no contamination problem with the instrument.
+If the original now matches the replicate, then the analyst must determine what or if there was an error in the original analysis and if so, did that error affect any other samples.
+All samples affected must be reanalyzed and the data base corrected.
+If the replicate still differs by more than 10 percent, the analysts must try to determine if either the original or replicate sample was contaminated or was chemically changing.
+If no obvious error during analysis is found, the samples analyzed adjacent to the replicate may need to be reanalyzed to ensure that the problem was unique to the one sample.